“Reis”, “sultan”, “hyper-president”: Recep Tayyip Erdogan, the Turkish leader remains in power

 Also nicknamed “the sultan” Turkish head of state, who supported a purely conservative model that garnered much criticism from the opposition and minority sectors of Turkish society, moved the country away from the secular path established by Kemal Ataturk, founder of the republic and figure indispensable for Turkish politics.

-However, the events of recent years began to take their toll on an increasingly authoritarian and repressive president who could now suffer the consequences of a response that many consider lax and chaotic to crises and disasters that hit the population.
+However, the events of recent years began to take their toll on an increasingly authoritarian and repressive president who might now suffer the consequences of a response that many consider lax and chaotic to crises and disasters that hit the population.

 As Erdogan tries to position Turkey as a mediator at the international level, especially in conflicts such as the Russian invasion of Ukraine, everything points to a gradual but consistent decline in his popularity, something that was also noted within the NATO, where it continues to hinder the accession of Sweden for not complying with its demands.